 Mistake No. 4: Missing the Trees for the Forest

 Consumers don’t expect perfection at every step along the sales and service trajectory.
-Rather, they develop an impression about their experience though particular “touchpoints” during the process.
+Rather, they develop an impression of their experience through particular “touchpoints.”

 Nobel laureate Daniel Kahneman described this phenomenon as the “peak/end rule,” which explains that we characterize our experiences based on the most intense and final moments.
-If brands want to use data to guide their service, they’d do well to seek information on the peaks and ends of their customer interactions.
-These are the moments that matter most to consumers and, by extension, the brand.
+If brands want to use data to guide their service, they should seek information on the peaks and ends of their customer interactions.
+These moments matter most to consumers and, by extension, the brand.

 This unpleasant mix of uncertainty and boredom could create a negative peak experience, even if the Underground eventually delivered riders to their destinations on time.
-Recognizing this risk, officials installed digital displays informing riders when the next train was due to arrive.
+Recognizing this risk, officials installed digital displays informing riders when the next train would arrive.

 The result?
 A significant surge in positive feedback among riders.
-The practice of installing real-time signage is now widely recommended by industry experts and academics.
+Industry experts and academics now widely recommend installing real-time signage.

 The simple but powerful fix replaces uncertainty with trust in the consumer’s experience.
 However, train authorities could easily have overlooked this insight, focusing on data related to a range of other factors.